ligato/docs/docs/developer-guide/kvscheduler.md

 ### Motivation

-The KV Scheduler addresses several challenges encountered in the original vpp-agent design, which became apparent as the variety and complexity of different configuration items increased.
+The KV Scheduler addresses several challenges encountered in the original VPP agent design, which became apparent as the variety and complexity of different configuration items increased.

 * `vpp` and `linux` plugins became bloated and complicated, suffering from race conditions and a lack of visibility.

-* `configurator` components of `vpp` and `linux` plugins, each processing a specific configuration item type (e.g. interface, route, etc.) were built from scratch, solving the same set of problems again and again with frequent code duplication.
+* `configurator` components of `vpp` and `linux` plugins, each processing a specific configuration item type (e.g. interface, route, etc.) were built from scratch, solving the same set of problems again and again, with frequent code duplication.

 * plugin configurators would communicate with each other through notifications, and react to changes asynchronously to ensure proper operational sequence.
 Dependency resolution was distributed across all configurators, making it difficult to understand, predict and stabilize the system behavior.